 Ben Affleck has always had the reputation of being just a bit too clever for his day job.
 Whether it’s writing and starring in his own movie, or mastering the art of card counting, he’s more than ‘just an actor’.

-But, Affleck is more than just ‘good’ at card counting – in 2004, he won the California State Poker Championship, along with a $365,000 prize.
+But Affleck is more than just ‘good’ at card counting – in 2004, he won the California State Poker Championship, along with a $365,000 prize.
 In the past, he’s won almost $1 million from the Hard Rock Casino in two trips, and even won $140,000 in a single sitting of Blackjack, giving his prize money away to the casino’s staff.
 While it’s not strictly illegal in casinos, it is grounds for barring a player – as Affleck discovered when he was banned from the Hard Rock Casino.

 If you’ve been lucky enough to see Derren Brown’s stage shows during one of his New Zealand trips, then you know that the British ‘visual illusionist’ can manage his way around a deck of cards.

 He might have also mentioned that he is a very unwelcome guest in virtually every British casino.
 In fact, Brown’s notorious card counting skills (and his frequent TV specials) led to his direct ban in one casino in Birmingham, UK.

 In May 2013, Brown entered Birmingham’s Broadway Plaza Casino and headed to the blackjack tables.
 The staff, knowing exactly who he was, asked him to leave, fearing it would ruin the casino financially.

 We think it’s time Brown moved to play online blackjack instead.

 One Direction: Banned from The Palms Hotel, Las Vegas

 The British boyband could be excused for thinking they were old enough to gamble since the legal gambling age in Britain is 18.
 However, they didn’t factor that in on their trip to Las Vegas, where the legal gambling age is 21.